-Staffed by three therapists with many years of experience working with college students, the office of Counseling and Psychological Services is available to assist Hamilton students with any personal concerns.
+Staffed by five full-time and four part-time therapists with many years of experience working with college students, the office of Counseling and Psychological Services is available to assist Hamilton students with any personal concerns.
 Students may wish to discuss a broad array of issues that may range in topics and in levels of seriousness.
 These may include adjustment to college, issues involving intimate relationships, sexual orientation, depression, anxiety, concerns about family, substance use or abuse, eating concerns, and many others.
 All services are free to Hamilton students, and our office strictly adheres to laws and ethical standards regarding confidentiality.

 The staff of the Thomas B. Rudd Health Center, is dedicated to maintaining the health and safety of the students.
 The Center promotes a healthy lifestyle by educating and providing preventative medical care, diagnosis and treatment of illness and injury, with consultation and/or referral to other health care professionals when appropriate.

 Outdoor Leadership is a valuable and effective way for students and community members to increase their enjoyment of the outdoors while developing skills important to many areas of life.
 The Outdoor Leadership office oversees the Adirondack Adventure Program.

 Director: Ashley Place